CIG Speaker Series

 Criteria for selecting Host Institutions

-Priority will be given to institutions that:
+Priority will be given to institutions and institutions which partner with those that:

 - Undergraduate-focused institutions and institutions that are not currently active in CIG.